 Conclusion

-Needless to say, the VLOOKUP function saved Guy, and his work mates, a huge amount of time.
+Needless to say, the VLOOKUP function saved Guy and his workmates a huge amount of time.
 The Training and Development manager contacted me after the training to say that the improved efficiency in the department had saved their company 10s of 1000s of dollars.

 Watch the Excel VLOOKUP Function to compare two lists Tutorial